SUSE/connect/PACKAGE.md

 ## TL;DR

-You can use `rake build` to perform all the manual steps described below (no version bump will be done).
+You can use `rake build` instead of steps 2 to 5.
 After you've build the package locally and are happy with the result - commit the changes to IBS.

 ## Step 1.
 Update gem version